nhantien/grant-program-analytics/docs/UploadData.md

 ![raw/project_details](./images/project_details_folder.jpeg)

-Click on the item you would like to download, then click `Download` from the top menu to donwload the file onto your local computer.
+Click on the item you would like to download, then click `Download` from the top menu to download the file onto your local computer.

 ![project_details_download](./images/project_details_download.jpeg)